OpenCTI-Platform/opencti/docs/docs/usage/import-automated.md

 Additional configuration options:

 - User responsible for data creation: Define the user responsible for creating data received from this stream.
 Best practice is to dedicate one user per source for organizational clarity.
-Please [see here](../deployment/connectors.md#connector-token-section) for more information on this good practice.
+Please [see the section "Best practices" below](import-automated.md#best-practices-section) for more information.
 - Starting synchronization: Specify the date of the oldest data to retrieve.
 Leave the field empty to import everything.
 - Take deletions into account: Enable this option to delete data from your platform if it was deleted on the providing stream.
 (Note: Data won't be deleted if another source has imported it previously.)
 - Verify SSL certificate: Check the validity of the certificate of the domain hosting the remote platform.